By: Nancy LT Hamilton

 - Bryan Johnson – Gemstone information, blog, etc.

-- Beyond 4Cs that has 23 links to free gemology courses and information.
+- Beyond 4Cs has 23 links to free gemology courses and information.

 - Diamonds Pro – well, information on diamonds.